by Willard Manus

 Neil and Joey swapped campus stories all during the long drive out to

-that almost always found net.
+almost always found net.

 athletic prowess carried over into his studies: he breezed through just